 Optimise Technology in Early Childhood Education

 The consequence of our ability to take technology for granted has resulted in the misconception that simple exposure will develop ICT capability and ICT literacy within children.
-In fact, it is the opposite as it is insufficient to ensure that learning progression occurs both in curriculum subjects and ICT education itself.
-This leads to current issues in early childhood education such as:
+Learning progression will not occur.

-- The focus on only ICT skills and techniques.
+- Early childhood teacher focus on just ICT skills and techniques;

 Who enrols in this course?

 - Pre-service teachers in Early Childhood and Primary.

 - Early Childhood Education and Care principals.

 - Early Childhood teachers which include preschool teachers, kindergarten teachers and Primary early years teachers Foundation to Year 2.

 - Early Childhood Education and Care centres which choose to follow the road to the integration of ICT in its programs and activities.

 - Early Childhood Education and care centres which decides to continue in this process – doing it more thoroughly and intensely as it has been done until now,

 maybe engaging new ideas, new partnerships or broadening its goals and ICT tools.